samestep/PochiVM/sphinx/build_and_test.rst

 To get a ``debug`` build, run::

-  python3 pochivm_build cmake debug
-  python3 pochivm_build make debug
+  python3 pochivm-build cmake debug python3 pochivm-build make debug

 The built artifact is located in ``./build/[flavor]/main``, it is the Testing Suite for PochiVM.
 The built artifact is also copied to the project root by the build script.